neuropsychology/Courses/Statistics/R/English/Introduction.md

 ```
 Due to the large sample, the result did not differ that much.
 The output shows that the level of negative affect is still significantly higher in women than in men.

 in R, all functions have arguments.
-You can get display the documentation by typing `?yourfunction()` to have more info about what are the defaults and what can be changed.
+You can display the documentation by typing `?yourfunction()` to have more info about the arguments and their defaults.

 ### Ugly box plots

-Instead of t testing the differences between the two groups, we can also plot it with the function... plot().
+Instead of t-testing the differences between the two groups, we can also plot it with the function... `plot()`.
 Let's run the following:

 ```R
 plot(df$Negative_Affect ~ df$Sex)
 ```

-[For a course on plotting, see this tutorial.]
-NOT AVAILABLE YET
+*[For a course on plotting, see this tutorial.]
+NOT AVAILABLE YET*

 ### Subsetting